 Use food sources rich in vitamin A, combined in meals: Animal liver, fat from meat, egg yolks are foods of animal origin that contain a significant amount of vitamin A.

-In addition, it is advisable to combine with plant sources rich in beta-carotene (precursor of vitamin A), such as yellow/red fruits and vegetables and dark green vegetables, such as spinach, amaranth, green mustard, Malabar spinach, water spinach, jute, palm oil, soybean oil and other vegetable oils.
+In addition, it is advisable to combine with plant sources rich in beta-carotene (precursor of vitamin A), such as yellow/red fruits and vegetables and dark green vegetables, such as spinach, amaranth, green cabbage, Malabar spinach, water spinach, jute, palm oil, soybean oil and other vegetable oils.

 After recovering from measles, the child’s body becomes weak and needs to eat more.
 Adequate nutrition should be provided for at least 2 weeks so that the child can quickly recover and regain normal health.